NuriddinovMA/Charm/README.md

 **The second step**: the generation of pseudoreplicates (only required for heterozygous rearrangements)

 1) Copy the [example_REPLICAS.ini](testdataset/example_REPLICAS.ini) and modify:
+   * [global]
+     - "log_file" - insert the *new* preferred name of log file, in the other case, the log file will be overwritten;
+     - for other parameters past the values from the ini-file created in the first step;
-   * [global] and [preprocessing] sections - past the values from the ini-file created in the first step;
+   * [preprocessing] sections - past the values from the ini-file created in the first step;
    * [simulation]
      - predict_null_contacts - describes how to predict contact count if the reference value is 0.
 Use "cov_sq_f1" for whole genomic Hi-C, "cov_mixsq_f1" for enriched Hi-C. Other options ("cov_mult_f"/"cov_sq_f"/"cov_mult_f1"/ for whole-genome data and "cov_mixed_f"/ "cov_mixsq_f" / "cov_mixed_f1" for enrichment) are experimental.
      - contact_count - the desired sum of contacts for a simulated Hi-C map;